fedi-nabli/Super-Chip48-Emulator/README.md

 # CHIP-48 OR SUPER CHIP-8 EMULATOR

-### The super chip-8 emulator is fully in the C programming language.
+### The super chip-8 emulator is fully made using the C programming language.
 <br />

 ## Usage